-Even though long tail keywords embrace less search volume they tend to have a high conversion rate.
-Consequently, it helps to target visitors with a more specific search intent reducing traffic that isn’t focused or committed to your services.
+Even though long-tail keywords embrace less search volume they tend to have a high conversion rate.
+Consequently, it helps to target visitors with more specific search intent, reducing traffic that isn’t focused or committed to your services.

 Lower competition equals lower costs.
-Undoubtedly, when promoting a product or service by paid advertising, identifying long-tail keywords with low click-through rates seem more appealing for your budget and ROI.
+Undoubtedly, when promoting a product or service by paid advertising, identifying long-tail keywords with low click-through rates seem more appealing to your budget and ROI.

-We hope our collection of SEO technical practices and on-page optimization attributes helped you detect, examine, and improve your search visibility metric a little more.
+We hope our collection of SEO technical practices and on-page optimization attributes helped you detect, examine, and improve visibility of your website a little more.
 Use it to make constructive decisions that would enhance your digital presence.

 To be honest, when your website is experiencing a visibility loss you are ready to do anything to figure out what’s going on.
-It is a very stressful situation that allows you to review the page optimization strategy and create a solid one to enhance a search visibility score.
+It is a very stressful situation that allows you to review the page optimization strategy and create a solid one to boost organic visibility score.
 Remember to mostly focus on users but be aware of search engine needs altogether.

 Subscribe to keep up with more insights we constantly upload on our website.